Health and wellbeing

 not you know the cause, come along and discuss your situation with us.
 It might

-feel difficult to contact Student Support because you might think your problem
+feel difficult to contact your Student Services Hub because you might think your problem

 is too big or too small; you may feel embarrassed, ashamed or be afraid that